Skip to main content

 Details

-While your first instinct might be to call your HVAC system technician, your furnace might be operating normally.
+While your first instinct might be to call your HVAC system technician, this might be the normal heating process for your furnace.
 Many furnace models include a fan limit switch that allows the furnace to warm up the air before the blower pushes it out through the air ducts and into your living areas.

 Solution